Takakiriy/typrm/README.md

     $ typrm s \#ref: '${books}/manual/red_book_2021.pdf'  0  #// Folder command

-When you enter search keyword input mode and display the file path with the `#ref:` tag, the prompt changes to `keyword or number:`.
+When you enter typrm shell and display the file path with the `#ref:` tag, the prompt changes to `keyword or number:`.
 If you enter only numbers in this state, the command will be executed.
 If you enter a non-numeric number, you can do the same as